Healthdirect Free Australian health advice you can count on.

 Community support

 Mental health services can also provide practical support for people with schizophrenia.
-A stable living environment, supportive relationships and meaningful work or activity are essential ingredients for recovery.
+A stable living environment, supportive relationships and meaningful work or activity are essential for recovery.
 Some people with schizophrenia may need rehabilitation and skills training to help them get back to work or education.

 Medical care